 Most email programs allow you to create rules which automatically sort emails into particular folders.
 For example, you may get several emails a day from a social media platform notifying you of relevant posts.
 You want to see these but you don’t want them to clutter your Inbox.
 Create a rule that moves emails from the social media domain name to a folder called ‘Social Media’ as soon as they arrive.
 This not only keeps them all together but frees you from filing them manually.
 The same could apply to emails about blogs, newsletters or article feeds.

 Let us know if any of these easy-to-use email management tips prove useful or if you have any of your own!
-If you’re looking for an email managing virtual assistant to manage your inbox or would like to know more about our entire virtual personal assistant service free to contact us on 0800 994 9016 or use our contact form in the menu above.
+If you’re looking for an email managing virtual assistant to manage your inbox or would like to know more about our other virtual pa services free to contact us on 0800 994 9016 or use our contact form in the menu above.